dskline/PreactSimpleStarter/README.md

 ```sh
 yarn run build
 ```
-> Try to avoid using Service Worker in your development environment, otherwise you'll need to hard reload the page any time you make a change.
+> Remember to update service worker in browser to test new builds.

 ## License